ComposioHQ/composio/python/swe/agent/README.md

 - [Composio](https://composio.dev) for providing the [SWEKit framework](https://docs.composio.dev/swekit/introduction) and essential tools.
 - [Langgraph](https://github.com/langchain-ai/langgraph) for the agentic platform.
 - [SWE Bench](https://github.com/ComposioHQ/swe-bench) for providing the benchmark and dataset.
-For more information about SWEKit and our various agents, please [contact us](https://composio.dev) or visit our [project page](https://github.com/ComposioHQ/swe-agent).
+For more information about SWEKit and our various agents, please contact us at `tech@composio.dev` or visit our [project page](https://github.com/ComposioHQ/swe-agent).